WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 .. image:: FreeSurfer1.png

-You can download and install FreeSufer from  `Here <https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall/>`__
+You can download and install FreeSufer from  `Here <https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall/>`__  or follow the `Video <https://www.youtube.com/watch?v=BSQUVktXTzo&list=PLIQIswOrUH6_DWy5mJlSfj6AWY0y9iUce&index=2/>`__ to set up FreeSufer

 After the installation, type::

   source $FREESURFER_HOME/SetUpFreeSurfer.sh

-then, you are supposed to see this,
+then, you are supposed to see this

 .. image:: FreeSurfer_ready.png